23knightst813/Health-Advice-Group/Documentation/testlog.md

 - Event:
     - Load Page
-- Expected Result:
+- Expected Result: Styling and formating is correct
-- Actual Result:
+- Actual Result: Styling is layed out in rows not one collum
-- Status:
+- Status: Fail
-- Dependencies
+- Fix: Add Css to fix this issue
+- Dependencies: Weather API backend